jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Giving Tree

 Light is high.
-The foraging party left at dawn.
+The foraging party left nine days ago.
 Far from our home.
 Far from the river.

 I stay with Mother, learning.

-"Scrape this way," she says, showing me the deer hide stretched on the frame.
+"Scrape this way," she says, as she cleans the deer hide stretched on the frame.
 "See?
 Gentle.
 Hide tears if you push too hard.
 Do it right.
-We cannot waste one."
+We cannot waste one skin."

 I try.
 The stone scraper is sharp.
-Bits of flesh come off.
+Bits of deer flesh come off.

 "Good, Kai.
 Now here.
 This part has fat.
 Remove."

 I scrape where she points.
 My arms hurt but I keep working.
 I hear whimpering.
-A puppy wants the scrapes.
+A puppy wants the fat I'm cleaning.
 I throw some fat to it.

 Mother looks at the hides on the frames.
 Then at the sky.
 "Six finished.
 Eight to go.
 The frost will not wait for us."
 She returns to crushing nuts on the stone.

 "Where do they go?"
 I ask.

 "To gather precious fruit.
 Focus.
 Cold is coming.
-The little ones need furs.
+The little ones need furs to keep warm.
 The sick need Giving Tree fruit."
-Her eyes go to the tree line.
-She looks, then back to her grinding stone.
+Her eyes look at the tree line.
+No one is there.
+She returns to her grinding stone.

-"Why the sick?"
+"Why do the sick need Giving Tree fruit?"

 "Their wounds close faster.
 We have learned this."